ChrisCreevey/crann/README.md

 To run Crann simply type `crann` and follow the menu.

+Detailed descriptions of the options are availailbe in the PDF manual provided above.

 # Overview
 CRANN is a software program written in the C programming language that can be used to investigate adaptive evolution in a number of ways.
 The program requires a set of protein-coding DNA sequences, aligned so that the first residue of the alignment corresponds to the first position of a codon.